henry2016/Get-Clean-Data/CodeBook.md

 #### Units
-As part of the signal processing performed by the original experimenters, their results were scaled to fit from -1 to +1.
-This scaling affected the units of measure by scaling factors that are not shown in the dataset.
-So, the values in the present results are just averages of previously-scaled experimental results.
+According to the notes in the UCI HAR Dataset's "README.txt" file, "Features are normalized and bounded within [-1,1]".
+This normalization affected the units of measure by scaling factors that are not shown in the UCI HAR dataset.
+So, the values in the present results are just averages of previously-scaled experimental results, and can seem counter-intuitive.
+For instance, there are instances of negative values reported for standard deviations, due to the normalization.

-## Sample Execution
+## Example Execution
-The following code block shows a sample run of the script, and the result of running the SCR() function on the output data frame.
+The following code block shows an example of running the script's `main()` routine, with an `SCR()` function showing part of the output data frame.
+We can see that the result data frame has 180 observations of 68 variables, the dat types of the variables seem reasonable, and that the variable names after *activity* and *subject* are ordered alphabetically.
 ```
 > source('D:/repos/Get-Clean-Data/run_analysis.R')
 > adf <- main()